You’re currently reading Chapter 1 of The Ultimate Guide to Creating Your Fashion Portfolio (in a weekend)

 The reason I recommend Dropbox over WeTransfer or other file sharing services is that with Dropbox, your links don’t expire.
 Put your portfolio files there and link directly to what you want them to see.
 A week or month later, the files will still be available.

-Dropbox can also save you in a pinch when you accidently hit send and 30 seconds later realize you wanted to change “just one more thing!” on that layout.
+Dropbox can also save you in a pinch when you accidentally hit send and 30 seconds later realize you wanted to change “just one more thing!” on that layout.
 Edit your file in Dropbox and the recipient will never know.

 With services like WeTransfer, not only do your files expire, if you need to make a change, you have to write another email and send another link.
 That’s annoying for everyone, especially the recipient.